 Selecting a buffer with optimal binding conditions for the target protein will improve the result of the purification.
-The buffer should be chosen with a good buffering capacity and preferably with a pKa-value within 0.5 units from the intended pH.
-The buffer substance should be selected to have the same charge as the resin.
+The buffer should have a good buffering capacity and preferably a pK_a -value within 0.5 units from the intended pH.
+The buffer substance selected should have the same charge as the resin.

-Screen for optimal binding conditions by testing a range of pH values where the target molecule is known to be stable.
-In some cases, the sample conductivity is equally important as the pH when screening for optimal binding conditions.
+Screen for optimal binding conditions by testing a range of pH values in which the target molecule is known to be stable.
+In some cases, sample conductivity is as important as the pH when screening for optimal binding conditions.
 Usually, binding buffer with low conductivity is preferred but optimization of the conductivity can improve binding capacity.
 An increase in ionic strength may decrease the ability of contaminants to bind while the target protein remains bound.
-As described above, the flow rate is also important to achieve optimal binding conditions.
-However, it is important that the chromatographic conditions are chosen so that the target molecule is stable during the purification.
-Screen at the temperature where the process is planned to be run.
+As described above, the flow rate is also important for achieving optimal binding conditions.
+However, it is important that chromatographic conditions are chosen so that the target molecule is stable during the purification.
+Screen at the temperature at which the process is planned to be run.